Accidents and Illness in school

 We are committed to supporting educational opportunities for children who have special educational needs.
 It is our aim to ensure every child is fully included in school life, regardless of special educational needs, disabilities, or any other factor that may affect their attainment or ability to feel integrated into school.

 All staff work closely with the Special Educational Needs Co-ordinator (SENCO) to identify and provide for those pupils who require additional support to enable them to reach their full potential.
-Miss K. Brown is our SENCO for Main School and she liaises with outside agencies for additional advice and support.
+Mrs W. Worrall and Mrs S. Hobson are our SENCO's for Main School and they liaise with outside agencies for additional advice and support.
 Mrs G. Sahota leads the Personal Learning Base.

 Developing a close working relationship with parents of children with special needs is essential.
 The governing body has a statutory duty to monitor SEN policy and practice.
 The school's SEN policy is on the website.

-Our recommended school uniform consists of blue sweatshirt with the Brookside logo, white shirt/blouse and grey skirtrousers for the cooler days and a white T-shirt/blouse and grey skirt/trousers for the warmer days.
+Our recommended school uniform consists of blue sweatshirt with the Brookside logo, shirts/blouses and grey/black skirt/trousers for the cooler days and a white T-shirt/blouse and grey skirt/trousers for the warmer days.
 If you wish, children may wear shorts and a summer dress in warmer weather.
 All uniform should be marked with your child's name, Uniform can may be purchased from:-

 - Trendy Schoolwear, 113 Uppingham Road, Leicester